TALXIS/docs/src/en/developer-guide/platform/pipelines/appuser.md

 We can not use data package, because when you create app user you need to provide business unit id.
 Microsoft does this for you when you create application users manually through [admin.powerplatform.microsoft.com](https://www.admin.powerplatform.microsoft.com).
 However with pipeline you have to use API, Microsoft doesnt do anything for you and the businessunitid is always different for every environment.

 ## The solution
-INT0014 was expanded by a function which finds a business unit to be used and creates the app user with found business unit.
+INT0014-Platform was expanded by a function which finds a business unit to be used and creates the app user with found business unit.
 You can call this function via
 ```C#
 DataImport.CreateAppUser(crmServiceClient, AppUser data)
 ```
 - crmServiceClient is a client to connect to.
-- AppUser is a simple class of two guids which you need to provide.
+- AppUser is a simple class of two guid parameters which you need to provide.
 ```C#
 public class AppUser
         {